 Morag Northey’s 35 year career in classical performance, string pedagogy, passion for creating unique multi-genre art, and transformative instructional philosophies have shaped the artistic development of generations of young Canadian cellists.
 Her uncanny ability to unlock blocks in her students’ connections with expression and the service of Art comes from an impeccably honest, non-judgmental, caring and safe place.
 This philosophy and method is shared equally with beginning, conservatory track, professional and avocational players.

-Morag Northey began her cello studies at the age of twelve, with Judith Fraser and Ian Hampton at the Vancouver Academy of Music.
-She then attended the Banff Centre with artists that include Zara Nelsova, Aldo Parisot and Tsuyoshi Tsutsumi, and has since participated as a cross-over multi-genre music, sound, theatre and film artist.
+Morag began her cello studies with Judith Fraser and Ian Hampton at the Vancouver Academy of Music, at the age of twelve.
+She then attended the Banff Centre with artists that include Zara Nelsova, Aldo Parisot and Tsuyoshi Tsutsumi, and has since participated as a cross-over multi-genre music and sound and theatre artist.
 Morag holds an Associate of Arts in Pedagogy and Performance from the Victoria Conservatory of Music and Camosun College studying with James Hunter.
 She earned a Toronto Professional Orchestral Training Program certificate where she performed in masterclass for Janos Starker and has a BA in Performance from the University of Texas at Austin with teacher and pedagogue Phyllis Young.
 Morag taught cello lessons, theory, ensemble classes and conducted youth orchestras in the UT at Austin’s ground-breaking String Project, from 1985 to 1989.

-Morag has maintained a large cello studio over the last 35 years in Vancouver, Texas and Calgary including individual and group lessons from early childhood, through teen and adult levels.
+Morag has maintained a large cello studio over the last 40 years in Vancouver, Texas and Calgary including individual and group lessons from early childhood, through teen and adult levels.
 Training in the Suzuki and Kodaly Methods, brought her to teach at the Calgary Suzuki Talent Education Society.
-Morag teaches Early Childhood Cello on faculty at Calgary’s Mount Royal University Conservatory and has been invited for three years to teach and perform at Marilyn Rummel and the Island Mountain Arts Harp and Cello Music Camp in Wells B.C.
-For fifteen years, she has conducted summer Cello and String Boot Camps, drawing from her wide range of experience to help students develop both classically and experimentally.
-From young students, learning their first bow hold at age three, to university entrance and advanced career counselling, the philosophy of love based, uncompromising nurturing is her constant goal.
-Her student, Elizabeth Jones, was recently accepted into the studio of Andreas Diaz at the Dallas TX, Southern Methodist University, and her student, Lizzy Munson is now one of Cirque Du Soleil’s youngest talents performing in Las Vegas as a Singer and Cellist in the show KA.
+Morag taught Early Childhood Cello on Faculty at Calgary’s Mount Royal University Conservatory (pre-covid) and has been invited for five years to teach and perform at Marilyn Rummel and the Island Mountain Arts Harp and Cello Music Camp in Wells B.C.